SAWERA10/Enterprise-Web-Scraping-Lead-Generation-System/README.md

 ## Final Note

 This project demonstrates a real-world, production-ready web scraping system suitable for freelance work and business applications.
-⭐ If you like this project, consider giving it a star!
+If you like this project, consider giving it a ⭐.